nama-gatsuo/ofxDeferredShading/README.md

 ## Concept
 ### Modern OpenGL compatible
-I was satidfied with [ofxPostPrpcessing](https://github.com/neilmendoza/ofxPostProcessing) long time.
-This addon is fabulous and has so many beautiful vfx in it.
+I was satidfied with [ofxPostPrpcessing](https://github.com/neilmendoza/ofxPostProcessing) long time, which is fabulous and has so many beautiful vfx in it.
 I really appreciate the author and contributors.
 But there is little problem when I use my own shader with it.
 It is not written in "modern" shader version so cannot coexist with like OpenGL 3.2 & GLSL 410.
 At this moment, it also means I abandoned legacy but helpful functions including ofLight, glBegin()-glEnd()...
 ### Photo-realistic in Real-time